 If you are into watersports – look no further as Gibraltar has loads on offer.

 Gibraltar has a number of beaches where you can soak up the sun and relax.
 My favourite one, however, is Sandy Bay as this is home to Stand Up Paddleboard (SUP)- In2Adventure.
-This is an excellent way to spend your time while having fun and admire this stunning beach.
+This is an excellent way to spend your time while having fun and admiring this stunning beach.
 One hour will cost you £15 and no previous experience is needed as all the equipment and brief safety induction will be provided.
 Tom and his team are very friendly and helpful and will ensure a great and safe experience.

 You can also explore Gibraltar’s spectacular underwater world with more than 30 wrecks, reefs and pinnacles to choose from by choosing to scuba dive.
 There are three established diving schools that offer diving possibilities.
 And again no equipment is needed as it will all be provided by the diving school.